DJDanl/cpp-docs.pt-br/docs/standard-library/valarray-class.md

 ### <a name="return-value"></a>Valor de retorno

-Uma valarray cujos elementos são a soma elemento a elemento da valarray operando e *certa*.
+Um valarray cujos elementos são a soma elementar do operando valarray e *Right*.

 ### <a name="example"></a>Exemplo